-The following guide is an overview of the procedures for getti corners of Quick Start pages. ng your model running.
-Look for the Quick Start logo on the bottom 1.
-Read the safety precautions on pages 4-6 ☐ 6.
-Check servo operation • See page 15 For your own safety, understand where carelessness and misuse could lead to personal injury and product damage.
+ing your model running.
+Look for the Quick Start logo on the bottom

+☐ 6.
+Check servo operation • See page 15

 Make sure the steering servo is working correctly.

-2. Charge the battery pack • See page 13 7.
-Range test the radio system • See page 16 Your model requires a battery pack and a compatible battery charger (not included).
-Never use a NiMH or NiCad charger to charge LiPo batteries.
-Follow this procedure to make sure your radio system works properly at a distance, and that there is no interference from outside sources.
-3. Install batteries in the transmitter • See page 13 8.
-Detail your model • See sidebar, page 10 The transmitter requires 4 AA alkaline batteries (sold separately).
+7. Range test the radio system • See page 16

+Follow this procedure to make sure your radio system works properly a a distance, and that there is no interference from outside sources.

+8. Detail your model • See sidebar, page 10

 Apply other decals if desired.

-4. Install the battery pack in the model • See page 14 9.
-Drive your model • See page 21 Your model requires a fully charged battery pack (not included).
+9. Drive your model • See page 21

 Driving tips and adjustments for your model.

-5. Turn on the radio system • See page 14 ☐ 10.
-Maintaining your model • See page 26 Make a habit of turning the transmitter on first and off last.
+☐ 10.
+Maintaining your model • See page 26

 Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.